 - HON 484 – The Honors Oracle (newsletter)

 - H-option – In contract with a Faculty Mentor to enhance a non-Honors course (proposal for h-option must be approved by Honors College)

 - Study abroad (may be substituted for 3-6 credit hours through arrangement with the Honors College)

-Honors students are required to maintain at least a 3.30 GPA to be in Good Standing with the Honors College (see below).
+Honors students are required to maintain at least a 3.30 GPA to be in good standing with the Honors College (see below).
+Students must earn a C or better in a course to receive honors credit.

 Honors Academic Standing